Ansible quickstart

 Dependencies

-Ansible playbooks often depend on python packages or Ansible Galaxy Collections.
-In windmill you can specify these dependencies in the dependencies
+Ansible playbooks often depend on Python packages or Ansible Galaxy Collections.
+In Windmill you can specify these dependencies in the dependencies

 section and Windmill will take care of satisfying them before running the playbook.